JustinzGit/movies/README.md

 # Movies

-This Ruby gem was created to satisfy the first project requirements for the Flatiron Software Engineering Program.The gem provides a command line interface that allows users to search for nearby theaters and obtain information on movies that are currently playing.
-Data is obtain via web scraping moviefone.com.
+This Ruby gem was created to satisfy the first project requirements for the Flatiron Software Engineering Program.
+The gem provides a command line interface that allows users to search for nearby theaters and obtain information on movies that are currently playing.
+Data is obtain via scraping the website moviefone.com.

 ## Installation